shchooii/icd-coding/README.md

 # Mitigating Imbalance in ICD Coding: A Comprehensive Evaluation of Loss Functions and Threshold Optimization

-This repository provides the official implementation for the paper “A Comprehensive Study of Class-Sensitive Learning for Long-Tailed ICD Coding.”
+This repository provides the official implementation for the paper “Mitigating Imbalance in ICD Coding: A Comprehensive Evaluation of Loss Functions and Threshold Optimization.”

 We present a unified framework for evaluating class-sensitive loss functions and threshold optimization strategies for automated ICD-10 coding on long-tailed clinical datasets (MIMIC-IV and MIMIC-IV-Full).